lu0dan/tv-episodes-orgnizer/README.md

           |---A.Si-Fi.Story.S02E04.720p.HDTV.GROUPNAME.srt
           `---story.nfo

 this script will move this episode into your media library directory. (and make some neccessary directories.)
-Then it will be like this:
+Then it will be look like this:

      Your.Media.Library.Directory
      `----A.Si-Fi.Story